cathbl08/CSE-blabla/docs/intro.md

 # Welcome to ASC-bla's documentation!
-Hello from Group CSE-blabla!
+# Hello from Group CSE-blabla!

 ASC-bla is a C++ library for basic linear algebra operations.
 The library provides template classes **Vector** and **Matrix**.

-The development of the library is performed by the group CSE-blabla thoughout the semester.
+The development of the library is performed by the group CSE-blabla.

 Group members:
 - Andreas Kickenweitz, 11771225